Top 74 Quotes About Insoluble

 Joseph Conrad

-#19.
-For democracy is a method of finding proximate solutions for insoluble problems.
+#54.
+Democracy is finding proximate solutions to insoluble problems.

 Reinhold Niebuhr